CrunchyData/postgres-operator/docs/content/installation/other/ansible/prerequisites.md

 Available to Crunchy customers is an RPM containing all the necessary Ansible roles and files required for installation using Ansible.
 The RPM can be found in Crunchy's yum repository.
-For information on setting up `yum` to use the Crunchy repoistory, see the [Crunchy Access Portal](https://access.crunchydata.com/).
+For information on setting up `yum` to use the Crunchy repository, see the [Crunchy Access Portal](https://access.crunchydata.com/).

 To install the Crunchy PostgreSQL Operator Ansible roles using `yum`, run the following